Onboard fast. Pay right.

 • Monthly Compliance Deadlines are Fixed: EPF & ESI due 15th, TDS due 7th of next month.
 Missing these deadlines results in interest (12-18%) and penalties (₹100-₹500 per day).

-• Form 16 is Legal Requirement: Every employer must issue Form 16 to employees by June 15th.
+• Form 16 is Legal Requirement: Every employer must issue Form 16 (annual salary TDS certificate) to employees by June 15th.
 Non-issuance attracts ₹100 per day penalty.

 • Statutory Registers are Mandatory: Maintain Muster Roll, Wage Register, Leave Register, Forms A/B/C, and Bonus Register.
 These are subject to inspection by labour authorities.